-Here are the best ring lights in 2020
+Here are the best ring lights in 2022

 - Battery doesn't last very long

-Move from laptop to desktop, phone, and tablet with this simple, clip-on ring light that runs on a rechargeable battery.

-Best for Two Or More People: Evershop Dual 8-inch Computer Selfie Ring Light
+Best for two or more people: Evershop Dual 8-inch Computer Selfie Ring Light

-Made of premium aluminum alloy, it's durable and flexible, able to twist 720 degrees to meet your desired angle.
+It's made of premium aluminum alloy.
+It's durable, flexible, and able to twist 720 degrees to meet your desired angle.
 It is, however, quite heavy at 4.33 lbs.
 But it offers a maximum height of 24 inches with a center of gravity that keeps it stable.

-Each LED ring has three light modes (cold white, warm white, warm yellow), nine mixed-light modes, and 10 levels of brightness, with a color temperature that is adjustable from 2,700K-6,000K.
+Each LED ring has three light modes (cold white, warm white, warm yellow), nine mixed-light modes, and 10 levels of brightness, with a color temperature adjustable from 2,700K-6,000K.
 Even if it's just one person using it, the dual lighting can help provide even light, enhancing the sense of layering and eliminating dark shadows.
-USB-powered, it requires a separate QC 2.0 or 3.0 adapter that is not included.
+Unfortunately, because it's USB-powered, it requires a separate QC 2.0 or 3.0 adapter that is not included.

 Pros: